 - a) We will publish the certified data on our website subject to any timing criteria applicable to the sector.
 We may also make arrangements to provide our data to be published via commercial data providers and to those who subscribe to our data services. - b) We first release the circulation figures for publications reporting on the 6 or 12 month reporting cycle in an ABC concurrent release of data.
-We publicise the date and time of this release and you must not issue or publicise any figures before this release. - c) We will confirm when circulation figures not in a concurrent release will become publicly available, normally 5 working days after a draft Certificate has been sent to you.

-4. Each circulation claim is audited to verify it is in accordance with the applicable Reporting Standards a) The audit must be carried out either by ABC Staff Auditors or, unless stipulated otherwise, an Approved Auditor appointed by you and approved by us.
+We publicise the date and time of this release and you must not issue or publicise any figures before this release. - c) We will confirm when circulation figures not in a concurrent release will become publicly available, normally 5 working days after a draft Certificate has been sent to you. - 4.
+Each circulation claim is audited to verify it is in accordance with the applicable Reporting Standards

-- b) Requirements in relation to the auditor and audits will be covered by the ABC Byelaws, ABC Audit Programmes and contractual arrangements. - c) We carry out inspections on all publications that are not audited by ABC Staff Auditors.
-The inspections are carried out by ABC Staff Auditors and all publications will be inspected at least once every two years on average and those publications with a publishing frequency of more than once a week will be inspected annually on average. - d) If following an audit or inspection we identify material problems with the Return Form or Certificate then we will propose to revise the claim.
+- a) The audit must be carried out either by ABC Staff Auditors or, unless stipulated otherwise, an Approved Auditor appointed by you and approved by us. - b) Requirements in relation to the auditor and audits will be covered by the ABC Byelaws, ABC Audit Programmes and contractual arrangements. - c) Publications reporting on a mandatory basis every 6 months may opt for an annual audit.
+Publications reporting on a mandatory basis every month may opt for a quarterly audit.
+Known as 'consolidated auditing' this enables the audit work for more than one certificate to be carried out at the same time.
+Note: - i) You must tell us in writing if you wish to use this option. - ii) We may withdraw the option to utilise consolidated auditing if certificates are repeatedly re-issued to correct material errors in claims. - d) We carry out inspections on all publications that are not audited by ABC Staff Auditors.
+The inspections are carried out by ABC Staff Auditors and all publications will be inspected at least once every two years on average and those publications with a publishing frequency of more than once a week will be inspected annually on average. - e) If following an audit or inspection we identify material problems with the Return Form or Certificate then we will propose to revise the claim.
 If a Certificate has already been issued we will issue an updated certificate that identifies the changes.
 This replaces your original Certificate and must be used in its place.
 The process is as follows: - i) We will send you a letter detailing the reason/problem giving rise to the amendment. - ii) You will have 10 working days from the receipt of this letter to provide any further information to us, or object to the revision of the claim. - iii) If you wish to object to the revision of the claim you must do this in writing to the Director of Audit who will investigate and provide a decision within 10 working days.
-If the objection is to a decision by the Director of Audit or the Chief Executive then the first level of appeal will be in accordance with the Review Procedure detailed in the ABC Byelaws. - iv) Subsequent Certificates will not be issued until we have resolved all queries on a previous audit and issued the updated Certificate, if applicable. - v) We identify updated certificates on our website.
+If the objection is to a decision by the Director of Audit or the Chief Executive then the first level of appeal will be in accordance with the Review Procedure detailed in the ABC Byelaws. - iv) Subsequent Certificates may not be issued until we have resolved all queries on a previous audit and issued the updated Certificate, if applicable. - v) We identify updated certificates on our website.